aJay0422/aJay0422.github.io/_pages/about.md

   - /about.html
 ---

-Welcome to my website.
+Welcome!
 I'm a second-year master student of ELectrical Engineering and Computer Science at UC Merced, advised by Professor [Meng Tang](http://mengtang.org/).
-Before that, I was briefly enrolled as a Ph.D student at UC Merced(2023Aug-2024Nov), advised by Professor [Shijia Pan](https://www.panslab.com/news).
+Before that, I was briefly enrolled as a Ph.D student at UC Merced (2023Aug-2024Nov), advised by Professor [Shijia Pan](https://www.panslab.com/news).

 I obtained my B.S. degree and M.A. degree in Statistics from Nanjing University and Columbia University in 2021 and 2022, respectively.
-My research interests include deep learning, computer vision, and vision-language model.
+My research interests include computer vision, vision-language model, and generative AI.
-For my detailed research projects, please refer to my [CV](http:ajay0422.github.io/assets/CV_Shangjie.pdf).
 Here are some [notes](https://ajay0422.github.io/posts/) I took through learning generative model if you're interested.